DarthSim/hivemind/README.md

 # Hivemind

-Hivemind is a tool for running processes of development environment.
-At the moment it supports Linux, FreeBSD and Mac OS X.
+Hivemind is a tool for running processes of a development environment.
+At the moment, it supports Linux, FreeBSD, and Mac OS X.

 <a href="https://evilmartians.com/?utm_source=hivemind">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54">
 </a>

+#### Why did I decide to develop Hivemind?

+I used to use [Foreman](https://github.com/ddollar/foreman) by @ddolar, but I noticed a few problems with it:

+* Sometime Foreman loses a part of apps' output;
+* Foreman loses colors of most apps' output;
+* Sometime Foreman can't interrupt some apps.

+So I decided to write an alternative that won't have these problems.
+Now - meet Hivemind.

 ## Installation